 Robotic Process Automation or RPA can best be understood by breaking it down into three words - Robotic, Process, and Automation.

 Robotic refers to a software program that can automate a body of work typically done by humans.
 Process refers to that body of work, which is typically repetitive, rules-driven, sequence of steps that can be programmed into a software program.
 Automation refers to when a software program is capable of completing a process with no human intervention.

 History of RPA

 A recent McKinsey report estimates RPA to have an economic impact of $6.7 Trillion by 2025 and Market Research Future predicts a CAGR of 29% between 2017-2023.
 It will continue to automate most of the tasks and escalate outliers that need human intervention.
-RPA will drive efficiency, productivity, and accuracy.
+RPA will drive efficiency.

 UI Path, Automation Anywhere, Blue Prism are three major startups that have pioneered RPA.
 Like any other industry, you have a long tail of companies that are doing their bit to win market share in this space.
 You can look up Pegasystems, Antworks, Helpsystems, Argos Labs, and many others.
 They all have their areas of expertise.

 The basic building block of RPA is a bot.
 A bot is that software program that automates your task.
 The above mentioned companies provide you with tools to create the bot.
 They allow you train the bot by recording tasks and , applying minimal workflow logic to conditionally sequence these tasks.
 With each passing day these tools continue to get smarter and more capable.

 If you look through the case studies section on these company's websites, you can find a number of use cases and how companies are pioneering RPA.
 For example, UIPath's website suggests that Deloitte automated key components of the process involved in billing their clients leading to fewer billing errors, quicker billing cycles, and faster revenue collection.